 Both Services have now developed and delivered their Community Risk Management Plans using a single methodology and working to a common set of performance measures.
-Several IT systems have been harmonised and jointly procured and progress has also been made in bringing together areas such as procurement, training standards, clinical governance and fire investigation.
+Several IT systems have been harmonised and jointly procured and progress has also been made in bringing together areas such as procurement, training provision and fire investigation.

-Operational collaborations, such as those mentioned above, will continue to be undertaken but the primary focus of both services will be to align their control room functions so that they are able to rapidly and seamlessly combine and support each other in the event of a major incident, a system failure or spate conditions.
+Operational collaborations, such as those mentioned above, will continue to be undertaken as business as usual activity, but the primary focus of both services will be to align their control room functions through the procurement of a new Command and Control system, so that they are able to rapidly and seamlessly combine and support each other in the event of a major incident, a system failure or spate conditions.